Freedom to Learn Foundation

 Our core programs include:

-✅ Protecting Libraries & Defending Educators
+✅ Investing in and Protecting Our Libraries & Defending Educators

 ✅ Education & Awareness